Since 2006, no other national organization has dedicated itself exclusively to the values of the water design-build industry by:

-- Shapes industry direction to a more collaborative business approach for the mutual benefit of the growth of industry Members and the clients served
+- Shapes industry direction to a more collaborative business approach for the mutual benefit and growth of industry members and the clients served

-WDBC is supported entirely by Member contributions and dues and maximizes its resources by operating as a low-overhead virtual organization.
-With a permanent staff of two skilled professionals, both of whom have direct and long-standing industry experience, WDBC is immediately responsive to emerging issues.
-Meeting quarterly, Members actively discuss current industry initiatives and policy-based impediments.
+WDBC is supported entirely by member contributions and dues and maximizes its resources by operating as a low-overhead virtual organization.
+With a permanent staff of two skilled professionals with long-standing industry experience and one support staff, WDBC is immediately responsive to emerging issues.
+Meeting quarterly, members actively discuss current industry initiatives and policy-based impediments.
 The Council maintains proactive engagement of anti-trust counsel and does not engage lobbyists.
-As an action-based organization, we deliver the right service, products and tools to advance the use of collaborative project delivery based on a mutual understanding of industry initiatives and impediments.
+As an action-based organization, we deliver the right service, products, and tools to advance the use of collaborative project delivery based on a mutual understanding of industry initiatives and impediments.